 Find out what medals are still awarded to servicemen and women today, then choose three of them and research some of the people who have received these medals.
 Make a list showing who they were awarded to, and for what.
 Compare your results with the six WW1 medals in this resource.

 1. Look at the interactive timeline map of Europe during WW1 and read about the eight events shown.
 Research other events of the War and mark the dates and locations on your own map.
 For example, you could show battle sites on the Western Front or the sinking of battleships.

-You can also download and print a PDF copy of the 1914 map of Europe (pictured above).
+You can also download and print a PDF copy of the 1914 map of Europe.

-2. Browse the stories of how the War affected people in the UK and Ireland on the BBC WW1 at Home website (see Related links at the bottom of the page) and choose one that mentions several different places in Europe.
+2. Browse the stories of how the War affected people in the UK and Ireland on the BBC WW1 at Home website (see Supporting Links in 'Resources') and choose one that mentions several different places in Europe.
 Plot the events and locations on the 1914 map of Europe.
 You could add events from several stories by using different colour codes on your map.